Natural Environment

 George S. Vasey Herbarium

 A herbarium is a collection of preserved plant specimens and associated data used for scientific study.
-The Vasey Herbarium was established soon after the founding ofthe university and represents the oldest scholarly collection at Illinois State University.
+The Vasey Herbarium was established soon after the founding of the university and represents the oldest scholarly collection at Illinois State University.
 The Vasey Herbarium houses approximately 60,000 specimens representing over 4,500 species.The primary purpose of this collection is to support the educational andresearch function of the Department of Biological Sciences, but it also represents some of the earliest collections of plants in central Illinois, an important resource for conservation and restoration.

 Make a positive contribution to natural environments.